Isabella Geriatric Center: History

 In 1899, the United States Commission to the Paris exposition of 1900 requested that Isabella Heimath provide photographs for an exhibition on American Charities.
 For this submission, the home was awarded the silver medal for excellence of its building, services and purposes.

 After 76 years Isabella outgrew its capacity of 132 residents and the Board of Managers moved to make provisions for more space and expanded services.
 On December 7, 1965, Nelson A. Rockefeller, then Governor of New York State, dedicated Isabella House, a 17-story building containing 12 floors of furnished apartments, three floors of nursing care and two floors for services and public spaces.

 The House provided independent living for approximately 250 aged residents.
 This affordable housing residence for the well elderly was a new concept in institutional care for the aged.
 At the time, it was the first housing program for the elderly which offered medical and nursing care and a package of social services in a setting where personal freedom and independence was assured.

 The growth from 132 to approximately 500 residents made it apparent that the original Isabella Home needed to be replaced.
 Consequently, on April 3, 1972, the 14-story Isabella Nursing Home building was opened.
 The combination of facility and program expansion in the next few decades helped to create the present day Isabella Geriatric Center.
 The 1990s once again called for changes and new goals; Isabella began a move to create a more home-like ambiance for residents.

 For 25 years, from 1991 to 2016, Isabella offered a child care center that, along with the geriatric center provided a unique inter-generational program that benefited both the children served and the residents.
 In June 2016 Isabella abruptly closed the child care center with little notice.

 COVID-19

-There are 98 people who may have died from COVID-19 at the Isabella Geriatric Center.
-On April 30, 2020, New York Attorney General Letitia James announced that her office would investigate complaints about the center.
+A total of 98 people may have died from COVID-19 at the Isabella Geriatric Center.
+On April 30, 2020, after U.S. Congressman Adriano Espaillat made a complaint, New York Attorney General Letitia James announced that her office would investigate the center; the investigation found that the nursing home drastically underreported its COVID-19 deaths.